 Some of the most popular coworking spaces from around the world include:

 - Cogite in Les Berges du Lac (Tunisia)

 4. How many coworking spaces are in the United States?

-In 2019, there were a total of 19,000 coworking spaces in the world.
+According to our coworking statistics, in 2019, there were a total of 19,000 coworking spaces in the world.
 Only about 6,900 of those offices are located in the United States.
 Asia-Pacific remains the hot spot for coworking spaces with over 11,000 locations.

 The total number is expected to increase to over 26,000 within the next five years.
 Luxembourg is the fastest growing country in the world in terms of coworking growth per capita.
 The United States currently ranks 8th.

 The average size of a coworking space varies between countries and continents.
 North America has, by far, the largest average coworking space size.
 Average coworking spaces in North America are about 9,799 square feet and fit about 100 people.